djamespeabody/social-identity-lab-website/content/authors/Zoe_R/_index.md

 ---

 <h3>Research Interests</h3>
-My research interests are rooted in the fields of social neuroscience and cognitive psychology.
-I am interested in investigating how social cohesion in groups influences stress responses and how they can lead to pathological anxieties.
-I am interested in the neuropsychology of human behavior and social perceptions, particularly understanding how these factors impact vulnerable group members, like pregnant women and children.
-I also have interests in how uncertainty in one’s social identity influences perceptions of motherhood and child-rearing.
-I am committed to using interdisciplinary approaches in my research and hope to contribute to community and women’s health policy decisions.
+My research centers on how social identity and categorization processes influence our perceptions of others and the world.
+I have a broad interest in how cognitive and societal belief systems can shape experiences of threat and anxiety, using methods ranging from behavioral neuroscience to sociology.
+I am also interested in how uncertainty influences perceptions of motherhood and child-rearing.
+I am committed to interdisciplinary approaches and hope to contribute to understanding our social identities and group memberships influence behavior.